propoxyphene napsylate

 DARVON-N (propoxyphene napsylate) is clinical pharmacology pharmacology propoxyphene is a centrally acting opiate analgesic.
 First approved in 1971.

-DARVON-N (propoxyphene napsylate) is an oral, centrally acting opioid analgesic approved in 1971 for pain management.
-It works through mu-opioid receptor agonism and also exhibits local anesthetic and cardiac ion-channel blocking properties via sodium and potassium channel inhibition.
-The drug is administered as tablets and is indicated for mild-to-moderate pain relief.
+DARVON-N (propoxyphene napsylate) is an oral centrally-acting opioid analgesic approved in 1971 for pain management.
+It works through opioid receptor agonism and also exhibits local anesthetic properties via sodium channel inhibition, with its metabolite norpropoxyphene showing enhanced potency.
+The drug is indicated for mild to moderate pain relief in patients requiring oral analgesia.

 CLINICAL PHARMACOLOGY Pharmacology Propoxyphene is a centrally acting opiate analgesic.
 In vitro studies demonstrated propoxyphene and the metabolite norpropoxyphene inhibit sodium channels (local anesthetic effect) with norpropoxyphene being approximately 2-fold more potent than propoxyphene and…